timomeh/vla/README.md

 }
 ```

-This will use a transient version of the FooRepo only for the `FooService`.
+This will use a transient version of the FooRepo only inside the `FooService`.
 Meaning this service won't share the same cached version that other services might be using.

-It's not something you'll likely need to use at all.
+It's not something you'll likely need to use often.
 But this shows how the scope defines how long the instance should be cached and shared.

 ### Base classes

 Vla gives you multiple base classes with semantic names.
 You can use them as they are, or extend them for your own custom base classes.

+- `Action` for server-side entry points (scope: `transient`)
-- `Service` for services, for reusable units of code (scope: `invoke`)
+- `Service` for reusable units of code (scope: `invoke`)
-- `Repo` for respositories, for data access and external adapters (scope: `invoke`)
+- `Repo` for data access and external adapters (scope: `invoke`)
-- `Action` for actions, for server-side entry points (scope: `transient`)
 - `Resource` for long-lived infrastructure clients such as database pools (scope: `singleton`)
 - `Facade` for the interface of a module for cross-module access (scope: `transient`)

-Additionally there are 2 generic classes without a semantic meaning:

-- `Class` as a base class which can be extended and modified (default scope: `transient`)
-- `Singleton` as a class for singletons without a semantic name (scope: `singleton`)
+Facades and Actions are similar in the way that they provide an interface into the module.
+The difference is that Actions are meant to be invoked from outside of a module, while Facades are meant to be called from inside of a module.